aws-samples/aws-secure-environment-accelerator/README.md

-# PBMM Accelerator
+# AWS Secure Environment Accelerator

 ## Installation - These instructions are intended for v1.0.5

 Deploying the AWS Accelerator requires the assistance of your local AWS Account team.
 Attempts to deploy the Accelerator without the support of your AWS SA, TAM, Proserve, or AM will fail as new AWS accounts do not have appropriate limits established to facilitiate installation.

-Installation of the provided sample AWS architecture requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization excluding workload accounts.
+The Accelerator allows for complete customization, based on parameters passed in the configuration file.
+A sample configuration file is provided that deploys a prescriptive architecture which meets many worlwide government security requirements, in this case they are modelled after the Government of Canada.
+Installation of the provided sample AWS architecture, as-is, requires a limit increase to support a minimum of 6 AWS accounts in the AWS Organization plus any additional required workload accounts.

 ### Prerequisites

-You need an AWS account with the AWS Landing Zone (ALZ) v2.3.1 or v2.4.0 deployed.
+You currently need an AWS account with the AWS Landing Zone (ALZ) v2.3.1 or v2.4.0 deployed.
+If you plan to upgrade to ALZ v2.4.0, we suggest you upgrade before deploying the Accelerator.

-- If using the ALZ-Takeout branch, before installing, you must first:
+If using the ALZ-Takeout branch (Alpha) which removes the ALZ dependencies, before installing, you must first:

 - Enable AWS Organizations
 - Enable Service Control Policies

-NOTE: If you plan to upgrade to ALZ v2.4.0, we suggest you upgrade before deploying the Accelerator.

 When deploying the ALZ select:

 1. Set `Lock StackSetExecution Role` to `No`
 2. For production deployments, deploy to `All regions`, or `ca-central-1` for testing
 3. Specify Non-Core OU Names: `Dev,Test,Prod,Central,UnClass,Sandbox` (case sensitive)
    - these match the provided sample Accelerator configuration file (config.example.json)

-If using an internal AWS account, to successfully install, you need to enable private marketplace before starting:
+If deploying to an internal AWS account, to successfully install, you need to enable private marketplace before starting:

 1. In the master account go here: https://aws.amazon.com/marketplace/privatemarketplace/create
 2. Click Create Marketplace